FAQs

 More information about this can be found in HSM63 Technical Note Biodiversity Net Gain and in ‘Chapter 11: Ecology’ of the Environmental Statement.

-- Green and blue infrastructure will form the backbone of Horndon St Marys.
+Green and blue infrastructure will form the backbone of Horndon St Marys, with at least 45% of the Site designated for public open space.

-1) Horndon Parklands – a public park with recreation opportunities including allotments, play space and games areas
+- Horndon Parklands – a public park with recreation opportunities including allotments, play space and games areas.

-2) Lower Shaw – the retained Lower Shaw Local Wildlife Site, with additional new planting to increase tree coverage and reinforce landscaping
+- Lower Shaw – the retained Lower Shaw Local Wildlife Site, with additional new planting to increase tree coverage and re-instate a historic landscape feature.
+This will form a key movement route for wildlife.

-3) Mardyke Wetlands – a natural and semi-natural green space and wetland which would support water management while providing space for wildlife as well as recreation.
+- Mardyke Wetlands – a natural and semi-natural green space and wetland which would support water management while providing space for wildlife and informal recreation emersed in nature.

 More detailed information and diagrams can be found in the Landscape Strategy section of HSM54 Design and Access Statement, Chapter 10 Landscape & Visual Amenity of HSM14 Non-technical Summary Report, and HSM10 Landscape Parameter Plan.

-- Additional drainage would include a range of features to maximise efficiency, including wetlands, ponds, swales, rain gardens, rainwater harvesting and permeable paving.
+Surface water runoff would be managed through sustainable drainage systems which would include a range of features to maximise efficiency, including wetlands, ponds, swales, rain gardens, rainwater harvesting and permeable paving.

-- Horndon St Marys town centre would include features like underground water storage, green roofs and brown roofs which add biodiversity and discourage flooding.
+Horndon St Marys town centre would include features like underground water storage, green roofs and blue roofs which add biodiversity and manage flooding.

 More information about flood risk and drainage can be found in the HSM61 Flood Risk Sequential and Exception Test and HSM14 Non Technical Summary Report and ‘Chapter 12: Water Environment and Flood Risk’ of the Environmental Statement.